Soundproofing a Door

 Can I use the automatic door bottom on the carpet?

-You can, but using it on carpet doesn’t yield the best results.
+You can use an automatic door bottom, but using it on a carpet doesn’t yield the best results.
 I would not recommend this for two reasons.
 First, the door seal will perform best if it has a solid surface to seal onto.
-Carpet does not provide this.
+The carpet does not provide this.
 Second, if the neoprene is constantly coming down to and running across the carpet, the neoprene will wear out very quickly.

 How do you soundproof a hollow core door?